srosro/BerryWing/sams_sandbox/journal.md

 #### Power line imaging:
 * The common solution is LIDAR + photography ([like this](https://greenvalleyintl.com/applications/power-line-inspection-using-airborne-lidar/))
-* [These people](https://www.flytechuav.com) [don't use LIDAR](https://www.suasnews.com/2019/08/how-photogrammetry-will-replace-lidar-in-transmission-line-inspections/).
-They do not use LIDAR.
+* [Flytech](https://www.flytechuav.com) [doesn't use LIDAR](https://www.suasnews.com/2019/08/how-photogrammetry-will-replace-lidar-in-transmission-line-inspections/).
+They've built hardware & software close to what I'm thinking about - but it's not autonomous.
 Their business model is to [sell the hardware](https://www.flytechuav.com/uav-birdie.html) which would be different than what I was thinking.
 * PG&E pays [~1.25bn / year to inspect power lines](https://www.courthousenews.com/utility-watchdog-oks-pge-wildfire-preventioin-plan/).